|

 START offers a large number of switches to control the session you start.
 In most cases you need only a few switches to accomplish what you want.
 The list below summarizes the most commonly used START options, and how you can use them to control the way a session is started.

-Window controls: /FS, /MAX, /MIN, and /POS allow you to start a character-mode windowed session in full screen mode, a maximized window, a minimized window, or a window with a specified position and size, respectively. /INV starts an invisible window. /B starts the program in the current console window.
+Window controls: /MAX, /MIN, and /POS allow you to start a character-mode windowed session in a maximized window, a minimized window, or a window with a specified position and size, respectively. /INV starts an invisible window. /B starts the program in the current console window.
 The default is /WIN, which permits Windows to choose the position and size of the non-maximized window.
 If you start a graphics mode program, only /MAX and /POS are effective, and the position and size information associated with /POS is ignored.
 Windows will use the size, but not the position of the same program when last used in RESTORE mode.
 If you want to control the window size and placement of a graphics mode program, use the ACTIVATE command after the window has been opened.

 Session priority: The options /ABOVENORMAL, /BELOWNORMAL, /HIGH, /LOW, /NORMAL and /REALTIME allow you to select the new session's priority.